wavedrom/wavedrom/.github/CONTRIBUTING.md

 # Contributing

-We are open for Pull Requests.
+We are open for Issues and Pull Requests.
 Of any kind.